- What is a Debt Relief Order?

 When Can You Apply for a Mortgage After a DRO?

-This depends on individual lenders, as each has its own set of policies.
+It really depends on the lender, as each one has its own rules.

 How Much Can You Borrow Post-DRO?